 In terms of recording software, you don’t have to splurge on anything fancy.
 Instead, save your money for marketing your show and building your listenership.
 If you’re using a Mac, try Garageband, and if you have Windows, try Audacity – both of which are free.
 If you’re interviewing a guest, you can use Zoom.us or Skype, but if you want a better quality, try SquadCast.
 This web-based interview platform records high-quality audio over the internet and is super user-friendly.

+Starting a podcast is scary.
+However, as a therapist, you have all the skills you need to launch a successful podcast with the right support.
 For more real advice on Podcasting 101 listen to the Practice of the Practice’s founder, Joe Sanok podcast interview with Billy and Brandy Eldridge.
 Alternatively, sign up to join Joe Sanok’s Podcast Launch School and learn about content creating, editing, publishing and everything in between.